Szynal/Unity-Shader-Graph-Tutorial/README.md

 ### The area of the UV coordinates is equal to a range between 0.0f and 1.0f, where “zero” means the starting point and “one” is the endpoint.

-  ![UV](git-images/UV.png?raw=true "Graphic reference to the UV coordinates in a cartesian plane")
+  ![UV](git-images/UV.png?raw=true "Graphic reference to the UV coordinates in a cartesian plane") Graphic reference to the UV coordinates in a cartesian plane

 ## What's a Shader?